Hackuarium/simple-spectro/experiments/fluorescence/fluorescein/README.md

 ### Conclusions

-It seems that we observe a fluoresence quenching but other factors like influence of pH should be checked.
+It seems that we observe a fluorescence quenching but other factors like influence of pH should be checked.
 Literature shows that this kind of experiment is done in presence of 0.1M of KOH.

 Check page 12 of : https://www.chem.uzh.ch/dam/jcr:571775eb-8b0e-4930-8aa4-ad0da5c11aec/FluorescenceQuenching_HS16.pdf